Home

 Capranica retains some churches of its medieval past which are aligned along the street which crosses the whole town.
 Because of the narrowness of the hill they do not face the street.

-Madonna del Piano (flat area): (left) façade; (right) wooden ceiling
+Madonna del Piano (flat land): (left) façade; (right) wooden ceiling

 (left) Portal of Palazzo Accoramboni; (right) portal of S. Rocco